 - PowerPoint installation has got corrupted and needs to be repaired.

-PowerPoint is not responding or freezing
+PowerPoint is not responding, keeps crashing, freezing or hanging

 1] First, make sure that you have installed the latest update.
 Updates, as we know are necessary for adopting new and enhanced features of protection.
 PowerPoint is no exception to this rule.
 Windows notifies you about product updates at regular intervals via Action Center.
 So, if you find your PowerPoint application is not working as usual check if your system is up to date and try installing latest Office updates.